WBL-567/Multimodal_mixed_strata_model/README.md

 This script includes model training, validation, testing, and ablation analysis.

 Please note that full model training requires the complete spectrogram image dataset aligned with `tunnelling_parameter_1.xlsx`.
-Since the complete image dataset is too large to be uploaded to this repository, the provided sample `.mat` files are mainly used to demonstrate the spectrogram generation procedure.
+Since the complete image dataset is too large to be uploaded to this repository, the provided sample `.mat` and `.zip` files are mainly used to demonstrate the spectrogram generation procedure.

 ## 6. Reproducibility Workflow